-This Rhubarb bread recipe is a great way to use garden fresh rhubarb, it is a sweet, tangy, tender and tasty quick bread with a light, buttery cinnamon streusel crunch topping.
-Makes enough to share with a friend too!
+This Rhubarb bread recipe is a great way to use garden-fresh rhubarb.
+It is a sweet, tangy, tender, and tasty quick bread with a light, buttery cinnamon streusel crunch topping.
+It makes two loaves, perfect for sharing with a neighbor!

 When Is Rhubarb Season?

-Rhubarb season begins in late spring through early summer, so it might seem that the rhubarb bread baking season might be short, but rhubarb freezes well and can easily be used in this bread.
+The rhubarb season begins in late spring through early summer, so it might seem that the rhubarb bread-baking season is short, but rhubarb freezes well, and frozen rhubarb can be used in this bread.

-This rhubarb loaf cake would be delicious served warm with fresh cream butter for an afternoon tea; try pairing with this Strawberry Rhubarb Salad, Passion Tea, and this light but hearty, Tarragon Chicken Salad.
+Try pairing with this Strawberry Rhubarb Salad, Starbucks Passion Tea, and this light but hearty Chicken Salad Tarragon.

 I typically have a quick bread in the fridge, and all of my family enjoys a thick slice, toasted with some butter.
-You also might enjoy these other favorite quick breads: Easy Banana Bread Recipe, Banana Nutella Bread, Chocolate Chip Banana Bread and this Healthy Strawberry Bread.
+You also might enjoy these other favorite quick breads: High Altitude Banana Bread, Banana Nutella Bread, Chocolate Chip Banana Bread and this Healthy Strawberry Bread.

 Instructions

-Preheat the oven to 325 F degrees and spray with non-stick oil a loaf pan or bread pan and a mini loaf pan, or split into 4 mini loaf pans, typically about 4-inch loaf pan sized.
+Preheat the oven to 325° F (165° C) and spray with non-stick oil a loaf pan or bread pan and a mini loaf pan, or split into 4-5 mini loaf pans, typically about 4-inch loaf pan sized.
 I prefer to place a piece of parchment paper into the loaf pan for easier removal of the rhubarb bread.

 Step 1 | Prepare the Rhubarb Bread batter